realiii/pygeopkg/README.md

 * Write unpackers so that this package can be used to extract data from GeoPackages.
 Focus is currently on writing.
-Unpackers specific to this pacakge exist for testing only.
+Unpackers specific to this package exist for testing only.
 * Write a more thorough implementation of the individual geometry headers.